What is Firebase Cloud Messaging (FCM)?

 What is an FCM Token?

-An FCM token is a unique identifier assigned to each device registered with Firebase Cloud Messaging.
-It acts as the address that allows messages to be sent securely to that device.
+An FCM token is a unique ID tied to each device that registers with Firebase Cloud Messaging.
+It serves as the address that routes messages to that specific device.

 Section Image